ballerina-platform/ballerina-dev-website/learn/cli-commands.md

 ## Build, test, and run programs

-These commands are your best friends!
-These everyday commands are for the very basics of being a Ballerina programmer: from compiling and running programs to testing them to generating their documentation.
+These everyday commands are your best friends!
+They address the very basics of programming in Ballerina such as compiling, running, testing programs, and generating their documentation.

 <table class="cComandTable">
 <tr>